Skip to main content

 HTTP request lifecycle

 The entry point for all requests to a Laravel application is the public/index.php file.
-All requests are directed to this file by your web server (Apache or Nginx) configuration.
-The index.php file itself contains little code — it is a starting point for loading the rest of the framework.
-The index.php file loads the Composer-generated autoloader definition and then retrieves an instance of the Laravel application from bootstrap/app.php.
+All requests are forwarded to this file by your web server (Apache / Nginx) configuration.
+The index.php file itself contains very little code.
+It’s a starting point for loading the rest of the framework.
+The index.php file loads the Composer generated autoloader definition and then retrieves an instance of the Laravel application from bootstrap/app.php.
 The first action Laravel takes is to create an instance of the application / service container.

 HTTP kernel